MarkEdmondson1234/searchConsoleR/README.md

 ?scr_auth
 ```

-If it works, you should see a list of your websites in the Search Console via:
+If you authenticate ok, you should be able to see a list of your websites in the Search Console via:

 ```
 sc_websites <- list_websites()